sc-ventures/cloudbreak-documentation/docs/external-ldap.md

-## Configuring an Authentication Source
+## Registering an Authentication Source

 You can register an existing LDAP with Cloudbreak and use it for one or more clusters.